 What If I Have a Specific Approach I’m Interested In?

 Our providers have training in a variety of evidence-based treatments.
 If you have a specific approach you have benefited from in the past or are interested in, please let your therapist know.
-She will work with you to tailor your mental health treatment to meet your needs.
+She or he will work with you to tailor your mental health treatment to meet your needs.

 Insurance and Payment

 Effective January 1, 2019, Prairie Home Wellness will only be accepting Wellmark Blue Cross Blue Shield and Medicare insurance plans for new clients.
 For all other insurance providers, expenses will be due at the time of service.
 If you have another insurance provider, we will be “out of network” and are happy to provide a detailed receipt of services so that you can seek some reimbursement, as some insurance companies will cover a portion of your costs to “out of network” providers.
 If your insurance will not cover your care and you are unable to pay out of pocket, we are happy to make referrals to other local mental health providers who accept other insurance plans.

 All co-payments are due at the time of service.